GonzaloGodinez/ReactPortfolio/README.md

 4. Open using text editor, for VS Code,
 5. At the command line type run npm i
 6. At the command line type npm run start
-7. Run `npm dev`/`npm run dev` and navigate to the prompted URL to see your app.
+7. Run `npm start and navigate to the prompted URL to see your app.
 8. Application will start in the browser on the local host http://localhost:3000/

 ## Usage